cooper/ferret/doc/Keywords.md

 or another object returned by a `transform`.
 If it fails, `undefined` is returned.

+The finished type function will be available only within the scope of interest (SOI).
+The SOI is determined by the hierarchical level of the `type` construct within the document.
+At document level, the SOI is the current package context, unless the type name starts with an underscore (`_`), in which case it is a private scope inheriting from the current package context.
+At class level, the SOI is the class itself, unless the type name starts with an underscore (`_`), in which case it is a private scope inheriting from both the class and the current package context.
+At any other level, the SOI is the current scope.

 Below is an example with only expressions provided.
 For examples with various conditions or transforms, see the respective keywords.